Machine Learning Terms and Methods

 • Divisive clustering first groups all examples into one cluster and then iteratively divides the cluster into a hierarchical tree.

-Contrast with centroid-based clustering.
+Contrast with centroid-based clusteringarrow-up-right.

 Hidden Markov Model (HMM)